Airline Counter: 29

 Biman Bangladesh Airlines

-Biman Bangladesh was established in 1972 as the carrier for newly formed Bangladesh under the name Air Bangladesh.
+Biman Bangladesh was established in 1972 as the carrier for the newly formed nation of Bangladesh.
 Many of its first pilots and other employees took direct part in the Bangladesh liberation War and quickly proposed the airline following the country’s newly won independence.
-It quickly grew, launching its first domestic and international flights the same year and soon after rebranded to the current name.
-Currently, Toronto is Biman’s only destination in the entirety of the Americas, a new route launched just in 2022
+It quickly grew, launching its first domestic and international flights that year and, as of this photo, operates one of the most modern fleets in South Asia.
+Flights to Toronto were launched in 2022, Biman’s only destination in the entirety of the Americas at the time.

 Above is a Boeing 787-9 (S2-AJY) arriving at Toronto Pearson (YYZ) from Dhaka Hazrat Shahjalal International Airport (DAC)